Aditya-Tanawade/Zomind/README.md

    - Robust exception handling with meaningful error messages.

 6. **Clean Code and Design Patterns**:
-   - Incorporates patterns like Service Layer, Factory, Builder, and Strategy.
+   - Incorporates patterns like Service Layer, Builder.

 7. **Extensibility**:
    - Highly modular and scalable architecture.

+8. **Model Mapping**: Using `ModelMapper` for efficient DTO and entity mapping.

 ---